 I am willing to pay fees for this request up to a maximum of \$25.
 If you estimate that the fees will exceed this limit, please inform me first.
-However, I would also like to request a waiver of all fees in that the disclosure of the requested information is primarily in the public interest and will contribute significantly to the public's understanding of the operations of your agency.2
+However, I would also like to request a waiver of all fees in that the disclosure of the requested information is primarily in the public interest and will contribute significantly to the public's understanding of the operations of the Department of State.2

-The Department Of Justice recommends that each federal agency employ six factors to determine whether a fee waiver is appropriate in a FOIA request.3 The first such factor is "whether the subject of the requested records concerns 'the operations or activities of the government."
-4 The records requested here go directly to the interactions, discussions, and activities of government employees as they operated in their official capacities with each other.
+The Department of Justice recommends that each federal agency employ six factors to determine whether a fee waiver is appropriate in a FOIA request.3 The first such factor is "whether the subject of the requested records concerns 'the operations or activities of the government."
+4 The records requested here go directly to the official operations and record-keeping activities of the Department of State as it relates to its highest level of leadership.